What is a short sale and how does it benefit you here in New Orleans?

 You Avoid Foreclosure And The Harmful Effects Of It

-The best benefit of short sale is that you avoid a foreclosure on your home.
-Your mortgage lender accepts less than what is owed on your mortgage, leaving you without the debt that you cannot afford.
+The primary advantage of a short sale is that it helps you avoid foreclosure on your home.
+By agreeing to a short sale, your mortgage lender accepts less than the outstanding amount on your mortgage, freeing you from the debt that you cannot afford.

 Buying a New House